Mission

 Intake / Assessment Process

 After receipt of a complaint, the complainant will be contacted by the Investigator to help clarify details related to the incident reported.
-Once an accurate overview of the incident is established this office will determine if the case remains in the Office of Equity & Employee Relations or if it will be referred to Human Resources (for performance-based cases), Dean of Students (for cases involving students), or the Provost (for specific academic related cases).The complainant will be notified if the case has been referred to another department.
-If the facts of your situation fall within the purview of the Office of Equity & Employee Relations, we will provide you with details related to our investigation process and your options for resolution.
+Once an accurate overview of the incident is established this office will determine if the case remains in the Office of Equity and Employee Relations or if it will be referred to Human Resources (for performance-based cases), Dean of Students (for cases involving students), or the Provost (for specific academic related cases).The complainant will be notified if the case has been referred to another department.
+If the facts of your situation fall within the purview of the Office of Equity and Employee Relations, we will provide you with details related to our investigation process and your options for resolution.

 Complaint Investigations